4. Housing for Rent

 In exceptionally inclement weather conditions, such as flood or storm, buildings can suffer unusual damage.
-Where such risks are uninsurable, the operating area of the Agency will give consideration to using major repairs funds in cases requiring extensive renewal.
+Where such risks are uninsurable, we will give consideration to using major repairs funds in cases requiring extensive renewal.

 Emergency major repairs

 In some circumstances substantial repairs will be necessary because of extensive vandalism or damage or neglect by tenants.
-Where the costs of such works are not recoverable through insurance or charges to the tenant they can be considered by the Agency for major repairs funding.
-In such cases the Agency will need to be satisfied that the Registered Provider has taken all reasonable steps to secure the property and/or to recover any costs.
+Where the costs of such works are not recoverable through insurance or charges to the tenant they can be considered by us for major repairs funding.
+In such cases we will need to be satisfied that the Registered Provider has taken all reasonable steps to secure the property and/or to recover any costs.

 Emergency major repairs are works carried out as a matter of the utmost urgency, such as on receipt of a Dangerous Structure Notice from a local authority or health authority.
 As with other major repairs, providers are expected to explore all aspects of liability.
 Emergency work must be strictly limited to what is immediately necessary, and where possible, permanent reinstatement must be carried out as a separate scheme.

-Where possible, the Agency will actively assist with emergencies by giving in principle, oral approval, prior to full approval of the scheme.
+Where possible, we will actively assist with emergencies by giving in principle, oral approval, prior to full approval of the scheme.

 6.10 Additional major repair provision